 Three-quarters of people who are depressed find they're less interested in sex.
 While it's natural for sexual desire to fluctuate in any relationship, consider if depression may be a cause if it persists.

-It's important for nurses to maintain a work-life balance by finding healthy ways to cope with stress.
+Nurses need to maintain a work-life balance by finding healthy ways to cope with stress.
 The American Nurses Association has put together resources on its Healthy Nurse, Healthy Nation website devoted to helping combat stress.

 Nurses are twice as likely to experience depression as those in other professions.
-If you're having difficulty managing stress or suspect you may have depression, reach out to your doctor or a mental health professional.
+If you're having difficulty managing stress or suspect you may have depression, reach out to your doctor or mental health professional.

 Find more resources to support you in your nursing career on the NurseChoice website.